aliciarvilefortsales/sleep-in-pregnancy/README.md

 You can find the thesis citation below.

-    Sales, A. R. V. (2024).
-Associations between the duration and quality of sleep of pregnant women in the third trimester with the duration of labor [Master's thesis, University of São Paulo].
+Sales, A. R. V. (2024). *Associations between the duration and quality of sleep of pregnant women in the third trimester with the duration of labor* \[Master’s thesis, University of São Paulo\].

 A BibTeX entry for LaTeX users is